Come on, guys! Let me describe The Team Wannabe here! I can be a great troper!

 - Buffy the Vampire Slayer: In season 7, Jonathan, and later Andrew (who were originally part of The Trio in season 6) want to be a part of the Scoobies.
 Andrew isn't truly accepted until season 8 and in season 7, Jonathan is killed by Andrew, who was manipulated by the Big Bad into doing so.

 - In The Simpsons, Rudy from the episode "Sunday, Cruddy Sunday" really wanted to be in Homer's Super Bowl group.
-As the kid himself says, "What I lack in size, I make up for in obnoxiousness!"
+As he himself says while running alongside the team bus, "What I lack in size, I make up for in [puffs] obnoxiousness!"

-- Lorne (The Friend for Life!) from the Sam & Max cartoon really wants to be a freelance policeman.
+- Lorne (The Friend for Life!) from Sam & Max: Freelance Police really wants to be a freelance policeman.
 Sam and Max are less than enthusiastic about it.

 - Irving time and again tags along with his idols Phineas and Ferb, which is unwelcome to the rest of the kids in the group.
 Phineas and Ferb themselves welcome him, except in Irving's first appearance, when they are freaked out by his stalker nature.

-- The Pulverizer in Teenage Mutant Ninja Turtles (2012), he wants to be a ninja like the turtles, but he sucks at it real bad.
+- The Pulverizer in Teenage Mutant Ninja Turtles (2012) wants to be a ninja like the turtles, but he sucks at it real bad.